 These are the general rules.
 But, how can we tell if something has gone bad before its time?
 Here are 5 tell-tale signs to look out for:

 Skincare products are sensitive to light.
 If it has taken on a yellowish or brown colour, it’s time to toss it.

 Related: My Vitamin C Has Turned Brown.
 Can I Still Use It?

 2. Does It Smell Differently?

 If it has a rancid, foul or just weird scent, throw it away.

 Once the product has separated into two layers, you can’t simply shake them back together.
 You’ll have to throw it out.

 If the consistency has become runny, lumpy, too thick or has changed in any way, then the product isn’t good anymore.

-So now we know when it’s time to throw away our beloved lotions and potions.
-But I bet you don’t want to throw away a bottle of moisturizer that’s still half full because you stored it in the wrong place or did something else to ruin it without even realising it.
+Now you know when it’s time to throw away your beloved lotions and potions.
+But, I bet you don’t want to throw away a bottle of moisturizer that’s still half full because you stored it in the wrong place or did something else to ruin it without even realising it.

-So, what can we do to make our skincare products last longer?
-Here are my fave tips:
+Here’s what you can do to make your skincare products last longer: